endorama/vagrantBootstrap/README.md

 Enjoy!

+PS: a database has been created for you :) The name of the database can be set from `vagrant.json`

 # Json parse from bash

-Thanks to [`jq`](http://stedolan.github.io/jq/) is possible to parse JSON from the bash bootstrap file ( example in libs/mysql.sh).
+Thanks to [`jq`](http://stedolan.github.io/jq/) is possible to parse JSON from the bash bootstrap file ( example in libs/config.sh).
 View `jq` docs for more informations.